helm/charts/incubator/airflow/README.md

-# Airflow
+# Airflow / Celery

-Airflow is a platform to programmatically author, schedule and monitor workflows.
+[Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows.

 ## Install Chart